syncfusion-content/wpf-docs/wpf/Installation/offline-installer/how-to-install.md

 	![Completed wizard](images/Step-by-Step-Installation_img10.png)

-7. After installing, click the **Launch Control Panel** link to open the Syncfusion Control Panel.
+7. After installing, click the **Launch Control Panel** link to open the Syncfusion&reg; Control Panel.

 8. Click the Finish button.
-Your system has been installed with the Syncfusion Essential Studio WPF product.
+Your system has been installed with the Syncfusion&reg; Essential Studio&reg; WPF product.

 ## Installing in silent mode

-The Syncfusion Essential Studio WPF Installer supports installation and uninstallation via the command line.
+The Syncfusion&reg; Essential Studio&reg; WPF Installer supports installation and uninstallation via the command line.

 ### Command Line Installation

 To install through the Command Line in Silent mode, follow the steps below.

-1. Run the Syncfusion WPF installer by double-clicking it.
+1. Run the Syncfusion&reg; WPF installer by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.
 2. The file syncfusionessentialwpf_(version).exe file will be extracted into the Temp directory.
 3. Run %temp%.
 The Temp folder will be opened.
 The syncfusionessentialwpf_(version).exe file will be located in one of the folders.
 4. Copy the extracted syncfusionessentialwpf_(version).exe file in local drive.